 This serene property was homesteaded in 1913 and was once an orchard.
 Fruit bearing trees remain with heritage pears available in September.

-A 10 minute kayak to Refuge Cove offers unique shops, coffee, burgers, groceries and laundry facilities.
-Boating offers abundant fishing, prawning and oysters available everyday.
+A 10-minute kayak to Refuge Cove offers unique shops, coffee, licensed restaurant, groceries and laundry facilities.
+Refuge cove is also the last fuel and propane stop heading north through Desolation sound.
+Boating in the area offers abundant fishing, prawning and oysters, available everyday.

-The property is presently being converted into a vineyard and corporate retreat.
+The property is presently being converted into a corporate retreat.
 Until that time the cabin is being offered as a vacation rental.

 Relax on the deck and enjoy the views and wildlife.